athornton/fallout-pen-and-paper/talk.rst

-Just to get two raiders fighting each other needed all of the above, plus motion rules, plus morale, plus a turn sequencer, plus choosing weapons, plus a faction system...
+Just to get two raiders fighting each other needed all of the above, plus motion rules, plus morale, plus a turn sequencer, plus choosing weapons, plus some kind of strategy algorithm.

+Three raiders?
+Now I need a faction system...

 .. |rl| image:: images/nethack.png